 EXECUTIVE SUMMARY

-The current Monthly Monitoring Report (MMR) for the Month of November 2021 comprises of 5 Chapters.
+The current Quarterly Monitoring and Evaluation Report (QM&ER) for the period 1st October 2021 to 31st December 2021 comprises of 5 Chapters.

 Chapter-1 describes the Objectives and background of Water Conversation in Barani Areas of Khyber Pakhtunkhwa.